-Pre-Counseling Degree Type Bachelor of Arts Objective:
+Pre-Counseling Degree Type

 The Pre-Counseling Major is a degree that combines strong communication skills with psychology theory and application.
 The major in pre-counseling provides students with the knowledge, theory, and practical experience to be prepared for graduate training in the social science field.